-Sports physical training is a physical activity that has a good effect on health, fitness and performance.
+Sports physical training is a physical activity that has a good effect on health, fitness and perform $\frac{1}{2}$ ce.
 Currently, many physical exercises have been developed, especially physical exercises using high intensity.
 The purpose of this study was to see the effects of high-intensity training on fitness and health in Sports Coaching Education students.
-In this study, the experimental pre-test post-test method was used involving seven untraining men and nine training men who are students majoring Sports Coaching Education (SCE).
-This study was conducted in four weeks, with frequency three times a week.
-The test used is the Shapiro-Wilk for normality check and Wilcoxon test to see the difference in pre-test and post-test after the sample gets high-intensity training treatment for four weeks.
-The results of this study showed differences in post HR Max, post bodyweight, post BMI, post sum recovery, and post HR rest (p<0.05).
-On the results of N-gain, tabata training was quite effective given to the group of training students than the untraining group.
-The conclusion in this study shows that the application of high-intensity training requires an adaptation process in the unfit student group to have a positive effect on the health and fitness of SCE students.
+In this study, the experimental pre-test post-test method was used with the category of 7 untraining men and 9 training men as samples participating in this study, they are Sports Coaching Education (SCE) students who are active in $\frac{1}{2}$ sical activity 3 to 4 times a week.
+This study was conducted 3 times a week, in 4 weeks.
+The test used is the Shapiro-Wilk normality test and the Wilcoxon test is used to see the normality of the data, T-test to see $\frac{1}{2}$ le difference in pre-test and post-test after the sample gets high-intensity training treatment for 4 weeks.
+The results of this study are there are differences in post HR Max, post body weight, post BMI, post sum recovery, and post HR rest because (p = 0.05).
+On the results of N-gain, tabata training quite effective given to the group of training students than the untraining group.
+The conclusion in this study ows that the application of high-intensity training requires an adaptation process in the unfit student group to have a positive effect on the health and fitness of SCE students.

-Keywords: physical fitness; sport modification; tabata; university student
+Keywords: physical fitness; student activity; sport modification; tabata